 After getting a hearing date and ensuring our bundle was submitted on time, the other side did not do the same and the hearing had to be re-scheduled with another date set for a couple of months later.

-Where a hearing is held, the applicant will pay a hearing fee and normally each party will pay their own costs.
+Where a hearing is held, the applicant will have paid a hearing fee and normally each party will pay their own costs.
 The proceedings themselves are semi-formal with neither side being required to be represented by a barrister, solicitor or valuer.
 If parties decide to represent themselves then they must present their case, (including arguments and evidence), clearly, concisely and concern only the matter in dispute.

 Modern case law has determined that in some situations service charge demands may well be payable where the service charge mechanism has not been strictly followed and that non-compliance has arisen as a consequence of an established course of dealings at the building between landlord and leaseholders.
 For example,the recovery clauses may have been interpreted from a business perspective, rather than being viewed from a legal and technical angle.
 Such an approach does allow for some deviation from the strict terms of the lease as long as leaseholders can understand how the charge has arisen and what their liability is.
 The rationale behind this is that leaseholders have had the opportunity to read the lease and understand its provisions but if the freeholder deviates significantly from the terms, the leaseholder liability becomes unenforceable.
 Success of that argument at any hearing will depend on a) any argument raised by the defendant and any prejudice it has caused them and b) the particular district judge hearing the matter.
 In a situation where the leaseholder has historically made payment it is arguable that it is potentially unfair to later dispute liability created on that basis.